Saurabh-Vajramatti/Web-Crawler/README.md

 This project involves working with a simple web crawler to measure aspects of a crawl, study the characteristics of the crawl, download web pages from the crawl and gather webpage metadata, all from pre-selected news websites.

-Major Tools & Technologies: Python, Java, Eclipse, Crawler4j library
+Main Tools & Technologies: Python, Java, Eclipse, Crawler4j library